 By the end of the course, students should:

 Anyone involved in the design, conduct, analysis or reporting of a randomised trial in the academic or NHS sector.
-Students will be expected to have a knowledge of statistical methods up to the level of the Introduction to Statistics course, and an understanding of research design up to the level of the Basic Epidemiology course.
-Basic knowledge of Stata is preferable but not essential for days 1-3,but a prerequisite for days 4 and 5.
+Students will be expected to have a knowledge of statistical methods up to the level of the Basic Statistics course, and an understanding of research design up to the level of the Basic Epidemiology course.
+Basic knowledge of Stata is preferable but not essential.

-Topics to be covered include: pragmatic and explanatory trials; hypothesis testing; clinical and statistical significance; sample size; randomisation; cluster trials; intention to treat analysis; alternative trial designs; multiple outcomes; repeated measures; adjustment for covariates; subgroup analysis; CONSORT guidelines on trial reporting; ethical issues in trials.
+Topics to be covered include: the need for clinical trials; planning issues; pragmatic and explanatory trials; hypothesis testing; clinical and statistical significance; sample size; randomisation; cluster trials; intention to treat analysis; alternative trial designs; multiple outcomes; adjustment for covariates; subgroup analysis; CONSORT guidelines on trial reporting; qualitative methods in clinical trials; feasibility studies, health economics in the context of clinical trials; ethical issues in trials.

-Teaching will make up a total of approximately 18 or 30 hours (depending on the option chosen), consisting of interactive-type lectures, problem-based learning in small groups and analyses of exemplar datasets using Stata.
+Teaching will make up a total of thirty hours, consisting of interactive-type lectures and problem-based learning in small groups.

 For further information please contact firstname.lastname@example.org